asanaullah/mem-re/README.md

 # **Project Mem-Re**
- **Mem**ory controllers for the **Re**search community
+SDRAM **Mem**ory controllers for the **Re**search community Current Version: 0.3.0
 ## Objective
-To develop HDL based memory controllers that are, to the greatest extent possible, i) open source, ii) FPGA vendor agnostic, iii) simple to modify, and iv) able to easily close timing after controller modifications.
+To develop HDL based SDRAM memory controllers that are, to the greatest extent possible, i) open source, ii) FPGA vendor agnostic, iii) simple to modify, and iv) able to easily close timing after controller modifications.

 **Note:** Mem-Re is part of **Project Morpheus**, which is an effort to build an open source reconfigurable hardware operating system (analogous to Linux in the software world).